Register for Services

-Cian’s Kennels is a service currently being provided for the patients of St John’s ward at CHI at Crumlin and their families which facilitates visits from their dog during their hospital stay.
+Cian’s Kennels is a service currently being provided for the patients of CHI at Crumlin and their families which facilitates visits from their dog during their hospital stay.
+Services also include vet checks, transport and kennelling.

 Cian’s Kennels is an Irish registered charity set up in 2020 by Evelyn and Enda Neary in memory of their beloved 15-year-old son Cian, who sadly lost his battle with Cancer in September 2019.